Suggested Dress Code

 A uniform is a fantastic way to alleviate stress about knowing what to wear for class.
 It also allows for visibility when correcting posture and technique.
 GMB prefers all students follow the dress code.
 It is intended for any student, male and female presenting, and non-binary.

-With tights or socks, ballet or jazz slippers are required.
+With tights or socks, ballet or jazz slippers are required (but either are ok!)

 Without, bare feet are perfect.